 - 11. Press Esc to return to the area selection screen. - 12.
-Repeat steps 9 through 11 for each area. - 13.
-Press Esc to return to the previous screen.
+Repeat steps 9 through 11 for each area, then select All to adjust the entire screen. - 13.
+Press Esc to exit the menus.

 Adjusting the Lamp's Brightness

 When projecting with multiple projectors, you must adjust the brightness setting so that all projectors are as bright as the darkest lamp.
 (Even after adjusting the brightness levels, the brightness of each lamp may not match exactly.)